samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 > This grandiose, multistory inn sports a wooden sign bearing the words "Silver Dragon Inn" in fancy silver script, the S shaped like a silver dragon.
 A more modest sign next to the front door reads, "No metal armor.
 Shields and weapons must be checked at the door."

 The grand Silver Dragon Inn, located in the Foreign Quarter, is often the first place sought by new arrivals to the city.
 The prices are average, but the food servings are huge.
-The inn’s menu includes spicy bean dishes, seafood delicacies of the Wild Coast, and rice and vegetable entrées.
+The inn's menu includes spicy bean dishes, seafood delicacies of the Wild Coast, and rice and vegetable entrées.

 Weapons larger than daggers must be checked at the door, together with shields.
-Customers wearing metal armor aren’t admitted.
+Customers wearing metal armor aren't admitted.
 Two bouncers (Neutral [Tough Bosses](/monsters/4904883-tough-boss)) stand at the door, politely enforcing the rule.

-The inn’s married human proprietors, Olaf Al-Azul (Chaotic Good **Veteran Warrior**) and Sivan Al-Azul (Chaotic Neutral [Assassin](/monsters/16790-assassin)), speak multiple languages and use humor to raise spirits and diffuse tensions.
+The inn's married human proprietors, Olaf Al-Azul (Chaotic Good **Veteran Warrior**) and Sivan Al-Azul (Chaotic Neutral [Assassin](/monsters/16790-assassin)), speak multiple languages and use humor to raise spirits and diffuse tensions.
 Olaf can almost always break up a fight before it starts, generally with a round of drinks for the instigators.
 Sivan is quiet and introspective, but he always keeps a hilarious joke or cutting remark at the ready.

 ***Character Backgrounds.*** Adventurers with the [Artisan](/backgrounds/406476-artisan) or [Entertainer](/backgrounds/406478-entertainer) background might do business with the Silver Dragon Inn.

 ***Reasons to Visit.*** Adventurers might visit the Silver Dragon for one of the following reasons:

-- **Meeting with Foreign Dignitaries.** Foreign dignitaries come here to enjoy the Silver Dragon’s food and accommodations.
+- **Meeting with Foreign Dignitaries.** Foreign dignitaries come here to enjoy the Silver Dragon's food and accommodations.
 Characters who plan to visit distant lands might connect with these esteemed visitors.

 - **Place to Stay.** The Silver Dragon is centrally located in the city and has twenty-four guest rooms on the upper floors.
 A traveler can sleep in a common room for 1 SP per night, a private room for 3 SP per night, or a luxury suite for 1 GP per night.